Guide and Index of World History,

 Byzantinists have always had the difficulty about the "elusive" point where "Roman Empire" ends and "Byantium" begins.
 That can go anywhere from Diocletian to Leo the Isaurian (717-741).
 We see similar uncertainty about the end point for "Late Antiquity," which can stretch all the way to the Fall of the Omayyads (750) -- already implied by Peter Brown himself.
 Yet it is hard to imagine that Leo, with the Arab Siege of Constantinople (674-677), Iconoclasm (730), etc., could be somehow formally subtracted from "Byzantine Studies."
 So I don't think that Kaldellis really has a complaint here, except for those who have failed to recognize that "Late Antiquity" was a blow struck by Peter Brown for Romania, not against it.
 Whether Brown has himself always maintained the sense of that through the rest of his career, is, of course, a different question.

 The unity of European Civilization is compromised for Anthony Kaldellis by the division between the Catholic and the Orthodox, between Francia and Romania.
 In the terms just proposed, while both areas acknowledge Greek and Latin as their Classical languages, for much of the Middle Ages, Latin alone was active in Francia, while Greek alone was active in Romania.
 As I will examine as follows, a third part of Europe develops during the period: Russia.
-This derives from Romania and shares a particular Classical language of its own, namely Old Church Slavonic, which was foundational for Slavic speaking Orthodox Churches, beginning with Bulgaria.
-For the problem of the Fourth Crusade, however, Russia is not immediately relevant.
+This derives from Romania and shares a particular Classical language of its own, namely Old Church Slavonic, which was foundational for Slavic speaking Orthodox Churches, beginning with Bulgaria -- although I don't think that this language qualifies as a general Classical language for European civilization.
+And for the problem of the Fourth Crusade, Russia is not immediately relevant.

 Thus, while the Fourth Crusade wasn't quite a "clash of civilizations," it did cross an internal boundary of European history, one that involved what could be very tense religious, political, and culural differences.
 This is all that counted in the conflict, according to Kaldellis, although, as we've seen, the actual causes of the diversion of the Crusade to Constantinople actually had nothing to do with those differences.
 But what we see in Kaldellis's treatment may be something else, with a lingering hostility towards Francia, Catholicism, and the Latinate heritage of Europe.